 Are You Sure You’re Ready?

-Like any other major business-related decision, you should only consider buying a business when you are well-aware of the drawbacks.
+Like any other major business-related decision, you should only consider buying a business when you know the drawbacks.
 Once you’ve accepted the following risks and inevitabilities, the rest of the process will seem much less intimidating.
-So, let’s go over the negative aspects of buying a business and how to prepare for them.
+So, let’s go over the negative aspects of buying a business and how to prepare.

 How Much Does it Cost to Buy a Business?